cdvelop/tinystring/ISSUE_DICTIONARY.md

 ```

 #### Translation Detection
-The key innovation is automatic detection of OL types in existing functions:
+The key innovation is automatic detection of LocStr types in existing functions:

 ```go
 func (c *conv) NewErr(values ...any) *conv {